tesa-klebeband/srv-scan/README.md

 # srv-scan
-The simplest FTP server scanner
+The simplest TCP server scanner
 ## Features
 * Super fast
 * Easy to use